Saraswatichandra (novel)

-Saraswatichandra ([sʌrʌsvʌtɪtʃʌndr]) is a Gujarati novel by Govardhanram Madhavaram Tripathi, an author of early twentieth century from Gujarat, India.
+Saraswatichandra ([sʌrʌsvʌtɪtʃʌndr]) is a Gujarati novel by Govardhanram Madhavaram Tripathi, an author of late nineteenth century from Gujarat, India.
 Set in 19th-century India, It is acclaimed as one of the masterpiece of Gujarati literature.
 Though the novel was published in four parts, each part has a distinct thematic content, its own cast of characters and independent beginnings and ends.
 It was adapted into several plays, radio plays, films and TV series.
 It was well received by the number of critics, and was translated into several Indian languages, along with English.
 However, Suresh Joshi, a strong proponent of formalism theory, criticized the novel for its structural failure.

 Publication history

 The novel takes its title after the name of its protagonist.

 The novel was written over a period of 15 years, with the first volume being published in 1887 and the fourth one in 1901.
 Govardhanram began to write first part on 18 September 1885 and published it in April 1887.
 He started to write second part in 1888, completed in June 1891 and published it on 9 June 1892, and in the next year he started to write third part, which he completed in 17 October 1896 and published in 1898.
 On 20 December 1896, he started to write fourth part and completed it on 23 December 1901.
 The fourth part was published in 1902.